craigmckeachie/react-course/concepts/10-ConditionalRendering.md

-# Chapter 10: Conditional Rending
+# Chapter 10: Conditional Rendering

 Just use the features in the JavaScript language.